 2. Coffee and potency

 In Cambodia, the researchers concluded that excessive coffee intake could adversely affect a man's potency.
-This is because one of the chemical compounds present in the coffee brew is a special vegetable hormone, similar to estrogen - female sex hormones.
+This is because one of the chemical compounds present in the coffee brew is a special vegetable hormone, similar to estrogen - female sex hormone.
 Drinking constantly 3-4 cups of coffee causes slow, but yet lowering potency in men.
 Excess of these hormones in the male body contributes to a more intense abdominal and breast growth.
 But the Brazilians emphasize that one coffee drunk by a young man before a date can have a very positive effect on the male body.
 For some gentlemen, the smell of coffee is enough to be ready for seduction.
 Sperms of a man who drank his unique cup of coffee, have greater mobility, so they increase the chances of conceiving a descendant.

 3. Coffee and slimming

 Caffeine actually affects the release of fat stored in the body, but it will be helpful in slimming only under certain conditions.
-Already in 10 minutes after drinking it, the body begins to burn about 13% more calories.
+Already in 10 minutes after drinking it, the body begins to burn about 13% more calories!.
 But to make it happen, you have to move.
 Staying at rest and drinking even a few dozen cups of coffee will not do us any good.
 Unfortunately, only energetic people with a stable, strong nervous system will achieve a positive effect.
 Those who are calm, with a weak nervous system after coffee, calm down, even fall asleep.
 The caffeine will not accelerate fat burning.
 Coffee consumed during meals does not affect the increase in fat burning, but slows fat digestion.

 4. Coffee and pregnancy